 In case you haven't seen Twitter, Facebook, Reddit, the local news, or the latest rabble-rousing speech from your ineffectual Congressman, today is the yearly release of Activision's Call of Duty franchise.
 Kudos to the publisher: they've managed to get the Android companion app published on day one, so half the male college students in the country can spend today's lecture time customizing their multiplayer loadout.

 If you've played a multiplayer shooter in the last few years, you know how this goes.
+The CoD: Ghosts companion app allows you to adjust your weapons and equipment outside of multiplayer matches and communicate with your clan members in a limited social network, as well as see each other's stats.
 Read More

 papers blogs!
 Regardless, the game's companion app, Call of Duty ELITE, on Android has been updated to include support for the newest in the CoD series.
 It's also worth pointing out, after the newest release, Elite has had its premium mode excised in favor of a season pass model.